Skip to content

 Async/Await in React

 There is no way around asynchronous data when working on real world applications.
-There will always be a remote API that gives your frontend data, so you need to work with this data asynchronously.
+There will always be a remote API that gives you data, whether it is on the frontend or backend, so you need to understand how to work with this data asynchronously.
 In our React application, we have started to resolve promises with then/catch blocks.
 However, in modern JavaScript (and therefore React), a more popular solution is using async/await.

 Let's continue with the task here.
 First, you would have to replace the then/catch syntax with the async/await syntax.
 The following refactoring of the handleFetchStories() function shows how to accomplish it without error handling: